Trump is due to face a judge in DC over charges he tried to overturn the 2020 presidential election

 Chutkan has also ruled against Trump before, refusing in November 2021 to block the release of documents to the U.S. House’s Jan.
 6 committee by asserting executive privilege.

-AP writers Lindsay Whitehurst, Ellen Knickmeyer, Stephen Groves, Serkan Gurbuz, Rick Gentilo, Alex Brandon, Yihan Deng, Kara Brown and Nathan Posner contributed to this report.
+AP writers Lindsay Whitehurst, Ellen Knickmeyer, Stephen Groves, Serkan Gurbuz, Rick Gentilo, Alex Brandon, Yihan Deng, Kara Brown, Nathan Posner and Alanna Durkin Richer contributed to this report.

 Follow the AP’s coverage of Donald Trump at https://apnews.com/hub/donald-trump and of the U.S. Capitol insurrection at https://apnews.com/hub/capitol-siege.